waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The `landmass_analyzer` ignores boulders by design to check theoretical terrain connectivity.
 Its output does not account for the current puzzle state and should not be misinterpreted as a guarantee of a currently open path.
 - **`battle_strategist_agent` Refinement:** The agent needs to be more cautious.
 It previously recommended an attack with a low-HP NEPTUNE against a faster Gengar, resulting in a KO.
 The prompt should be updated to heavily penalize high-risk plays with low-HP Pokémon that do not have a guaranteed speed advantage.
 (Note: Recent performance has been excellent, but this lesson remains valuable).

 # VI.
-Future Tool/Agent Ideas
+Future Tool/Agent Development
+- **PRIORITY: `boulder_puzzle_solver_tool`:** A dedicated computational tool to solve boulder puzzles.
+It would take the map state (player, boulders, switches, walls) as input and return an optimal sequence of pushes.
+This would automate the tedious and error-prone process of manual puzzle-solving.
 - **`puzzle_master_agent`:** A high-level agent to strategize the *order* of operations for complex, multi-stage puzzles.
 It could analyze the puzzle state and suggest testable hypotheses (e.g., "Hypothesis: The eastern boulder puzzle must be solved first.
 Test: Attempt to move the boulder at (15,3) to the switch at (18,14).").
-- **`boulder_puzzle_solver_tool`:** A dedicated computational tool to solve boulder puzzles.
-It would take the map state (player, boulders, switches, walls) as input and return an optimal sequence of pushes.
-This would automate the tedious and error-prone process of manual puzzle-solving.
 - **`battle_calculator_tool`:** A computational tool to calculate damage ranges, speed tiers, and KO probabilities to provide purely data-driven battle advice, avoiding potential LLM reasoning fallacies.
 - **`fly_menu_navigator_tool`:** A tool that can parse the screen text of the Fly menu to identify the currently selected location and determine the number of 'Down' presses required to reach a target destination.
 - **`route_planner_tool`:** A computational tool to analyze `landmass_analyzer` output for complex routes with multiple landmasses (like Route 23).
 It would identify optimal surf/landing points to generate a high-level navigation plan.
-- **Victory Road 1F Central Path:** SOLVED.
-Pushing the boulder from (7, 17) to (8, 17) cleared the path to the eastern section.